-True diverticuli of the left ventricle refer to congenital anomalies affecting the left ventricle.
+True diverticula of the left ventricle refer to congenital anomalies affecting the left ventricle.

 The condition typically occurs in children and is thought to occur in around 0.4% of cases based on autopsy studies.

 In isolated cases, they are often asymptomatic and typically discovered incidentally.

 A left ventricular diverticulum is a pouch or sac branching out from the ventricle.
 They have a variable size and can range from 5 mm to 80-90 mm.
 It is thought to arise as a developmental anomaly, from around the 4th embryonic week.
 Their connection to the ventricle may be narrow or wide.

 They can be classified into two types 1:

 - muscular type